Otolo

 Otolo is a town in Nnewi North, Anambra State, Nigeria.
 Otolo is the premier quarter in Nnewi among the four quarters of Nnewi.
 Others are Umudim, Uruagu and Nnewichi.
-This is true in terms of population, seat of political power and, apparently even, concentration of wealth.
-Otolo is ruled by a monarchy, headed by the Nnofo family, who’ve ruled Otolo for centuries.
+This is true in terms of population, seat of political power and an apparent concentration of wealth.
+Otolo is ruled by a monarchy, headed by the Nnofo family that has ruled Otolo for centuries.
 The current traditional ruler is Igwe Kenneth Onyeneke Orizu III.